nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Deleting a flashcard : `delete`

-Deletes the specified flashcard from the flashcard list.
+Deletes the specified flashcard from the flashcard list. <br>
 Format: `delete INDEX`

 * Deletes the flashcard at the specified `INDEX`.